🕓 11 min✏️ Published on

 🌌 Travel 🌌

-I am sad because I left Pai a couple of days ago and I can't believe that it has been an entire month that I have spent there.
-It feels both longer and shorter... at once, because Pai has a weird effect on time, where it stretches and contracts psychologically, so that the same time-frame can feel different depending on how you look at it.
+I am sad because I left Pai a couple of days ago, and I can't believe that it has been an entire month since I arrived there.
+It feels both longer and shorter... at once, because Pai has a weird effect on time, where it stretches and contracts psychologically, so that the same time frame can feel different depending on how you look at it.

 I miss my friends and the people I have met in Pai already.
 And all the good food, the 30 Baht noodle soup, the Suriyaki from the shop run by this old lady at the corner, the Rice Congee from walking street in front of the Seven Eleven, the Mango Sticky Rice from Nong Beer, the smoothies from Earth Tone, the smoothie bowls from Bom Bowls, the Mango Tahini Cake from Dreamscape...
-So many amazing things.
+So many amazing things to eat and try, one better than the other.

-The last weeks have also been immensely full in terms of activities and beautiful things: Kayaking through the spectacular Nam Lod Cave with its thousands of birds rushing into the cave at night time...
+The last weeks have also been immensely full in terms of activities and beautiful things: Kayaking through the spectacular Nam Lod Cave with its thousands of birds rushing into the cave at nighttime...
 Hiking up the beautiful river on the way to Hua Chang waterfall...
 Waking up early before sunrise to visit the river running through Pai during sunrise...
-Going to the small Chinese village in Yung Lai, watching the sun as it slowly creeps up over the distant mountains and the valley below is engulfed in a sea of fog...
-Sunsets with live music at Two Huts...
+Going to the small Chinese village in Yung Lai, watching the sun as it slowly creeps up over the distant mountains and the valley below gets covered in a blanket of fog...
+The sunsets with live music at Two Huts...
 The circus shows in Paradise and Dreamscape...
 The ecstatic dance and contact improv events or the entire music festival, Pai World Rhythms that happened...
-But then also the details like the beauty of the flowers in the fields at sunrise, the cozy cat at Two Sisters restaurant, or the butterflies sitting near the river, drinking, and the mystical shapes of trees and ferns, growing everywhere.
+But then also the small details like the beauty of the flowers in the fields at sunrise, the cozy cat at the Two Sisters restaurant, or the butterflies sitting near the river, and the mystical shapes of trees and ferns, growing everywhere.

-And now I am in Hanoi and the contrast couldn't be more stark.
-Less nature, less people I connect to, less friends.
-There are so many people here, yet I feel weirdly lonely, it's bizarre but that's a story for another time.
+And now I am in Hanoi, and the contrast couldn't be more stark.
+Less nature, fewer people I connect to, fewer friends.
+There are so many people here, yet I feel weirdly lonely.
+It feels bizarre, capital "A" Absurd.
+But it's also a story for another time.

-I am very happy that my best friend Marc is coming here soon though and that then, not much later another friend of mine Harsha will be coming too and that then, we will be a little group, traveling together.
+For now, I am just very happy that my best friend Marc is coming here soon and that then, not much later, another friend of mine, Harsha, will be coming too, and that then, we will be a little group, traveling together.

 This thought fills me with so much excitement, it's ridiculous 😊